 Care must be taken in the summer to prevent the pony/cob getting too fat as this can lead to Laminitis (inflammation of the feet) and could kill your pony/cob if untreated.
 As soon as you notice that your pony/cob might have an attack of laminitis where it might stand with its front feet pointing forward and be reluctant to move, get a vet since this is very painful and your pony/cob will need attention to relieve it of pain as soon as possible.

 You must always ensure your pony/cob has fibre and roughage available.
 Provide good (but not rich) grazing throughout the year and additional meadow hay in winter.
 After a while your skill and judgement will make sure that you are maintaining your pony/cob’s condition correctly, but do not be afraid to ask a professional, e.g. your Vet, trainer or breeder, for further advice if you are in any doubt.

 In the wild, ponies have many acres to roam and can choose their grazing.
 They cannot do this in a small paddock and you must ensure that you can provide a change of grazing for your pony/cob so that the land can “rest”.
 This will make sure that there is a constant supply of fresh grazing.
 You must pick up droppings regularly in a small paddock.

 Retirement of your Pony/Cob

 During retirement you will need to give your pony/cob as much love and care as when it was in work.
 Hopefully you will enjoy many happy years with your pony/cob.
-However, when the time comes, be it due to illness or old age, you must do him the kindness of having him put to sleep humanely.
+However, when the time comes, be it due to illness or old age, you must do them the kindness of having them put to sleep humanely.
 Your vet will advise you.
 You must notify the Society of its passing.